JanssenProject/jans/docs/admin/install/docker-install/quick-start.md

 ## Install

-Run the command given below to start the installation.

 Installation depends on a [set of environment variables](https://github.com/JanssenProject/jans/tree/main/docker-jans-monolith#environment-variables).
 These environment variables can be set to customize installation as per the need.
 If not set, the installer uses default values.

+Run this command to start the installation:

 ```bash
 wget https://raw.githubusercontent.com/JanssenProject/jans/main/automation/startjanssenmonolithdemo.sh && chmod u+x startjanssenmonolithdemo.sh && sudo bash startjanssenmonolithdemo.sh demoexample.jans.io MYSQL
 ```

-At the end of the process, following messages will confirm that the Janssen server and related services are up and running in respective Docker containers.
+Console messages like below confirms the successful installation:

 ```
 [+] Running 3/3